Lok Sabha Budget Session: Labour Ministry mulls national policy for 50 lakh domestic helps, drivers

-The Labour Ministry Monday said that is mulling a national policy for domestic workers comprising maids and drivers amongst others in the country.
+The Labour Ministry on Monday said that it is mulling a national policy for domestic workers comprising maids and drivers amongst others in the country.
 The Santosh Kumar Gangwar-led ministry is considering this move to provide succour to domestic helps and acknowledge them as eligible beneficiaries of the government policy.

-If the government finalises the said policy, it will benefit 50 lakh domestic workers in the country, the Economic Times reported.
+Such a policy will benefit 50 lakh domestic workers in the country.

 "A draft national policy on domestic workers is under consideration of the central government," Gangwar said in a reply to the Lok Sabha.